mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

       tell $ Last $ Just utxosEInfo

-The implementation is simple.
-We get the list of utxos belonging to the scrip address.
+Given that we are parameterizing the validator on the receiver address, getting the corresponding list of escrow info is straightforward.
+We just need to get the utxos belonging to the validator address (using :code:`utxosAt`), read the datum inside each utxo (calling :code:`mkUtxoEscrowInfoFromTxOut`) and then write the updated observable state (by calling :code:`tell`).